lucas-brisolla/goal-tracker/README.md

-# <h1 align="center">goal-tracker</h1>
+# Goal Tracker
-code name: <h1 align="center">Project-atlas</h1>
+**Code name:** Project Atlas

-A web platform that helps people organize personal and professional goals, breaking down big objectives into small steps, tracking real progress and encouraging continuous reflection.
+A web platform that helps people organize personal and professional goals by breaking down big objectives into small steps, tracking real progress, and encouraging continuous reflection.

-The goal of this project is solve a pain that many peoples had and me too, that is define goals and create a more realistc and efficient path for your dreams.
+This project was born from a real personal pain: the difficulty of defining goals and creating a realistic, efficient path to achieve them.

+---

-### 🛠 Stack
+## 🛠 Tech Stack

-- Front-end: React + TypeScript + TailwindCSS
+- **Front-end:** React + TypeScript + TailwindCSS
-- Back-end: Node.js
+- **Back-end:** Node.js
-- DB: PostgreSQL
+- **Database:** PostgreSQL
-- Authentication: JWL
+- **Authentication:** JWT
-- Deploy: to be defined
+- **Deploy:** To be defined

-Version 1.0  Still in development

-# Version log:
-- Sign in and log in;
-- Split goals
+---

+## 🚀 Current Status
+**Version:** 1.0
+**Status:** In development

+---

+## 📌 Planned Features (v1)
+- User authentication (sign up / login)
 - Create goals
+- Split goals into smaller steps
-- Check progress
+- Track progress
-- Dashboard
+- Simple dashboard

+---

-# How to Use
+## 📖 How to Use

-Coming Soon
+Coming soon.

+---

-# Contributing
+## 🤝 Contributing
-Feel free to help me in this project, i am thankful for any contribuition
+Contributions are welcome!
+Feel free to open issues, suggest improvements, or submit pull requests.

+---

-# Contact
+## 📬 Contact

-Email:  lucasabrisolla@gmail.com
+- Email: lucasabrisolla@gmail.com
-Whatsapp: +55(14)99125-2831
+- WhatsApp: +55 (14) 99125-2831

+---

-# License
+## 📄 License
-project-atlas is <a href="https://github.com/lucas-brisolla/goal-tracker/blob/main/LICENSE">MIT Licensed</a>
+Project Atlas is licensed under the <a href="https://github.com/lucas-brisolla/goal-tracker/blob/main/LICENSE">MIT License</a>